brianteachman/csvdb/README.md

 Constraints:

-  1. First column is the panels ID.
+  1. First column is a non-unique entity ID.
-  2. Panel ID can exist in more than one entry
+  2. The entity ID can exist in more than one entry.

 ## Setup